Visiting PhD Fellowship - Q&A

 A: Section D refers to the research proposal that you plan to conduct during your stay at UNU-WIDER.
 It must be an unfinished part of your dissertation.
 For example, if your dissertation consists of three papers, this will typically be the second or the third one.

 Should I contact a resident researcher at UNU-WIDER prior to submitting my application?

 A: At the application stage it is not necessary to contact a resident researcher.

 If my application is accepted, will I be assigned a mentor at UNU-WIDER?

 A: All successful candidates are assigned to a suitable mentor from the UNU-WIDER resident researcher staff.

 If applying in September, when would the fellowship take place?

-A: If applying in September, you would be visiting UNU-WIDER for three months in the period of February-June of the following calendar year; if applying in March, you would be visiting the Institute for three months in the period of August-November of the same calendar year.
+A: If applying in September, you would be visiting UNU-WIDER for three months in the period of March-June of the following calendar year; if applying in March, you would be visiting the Institute for three months in the period of September-November of the same calendar year.